 6. Increasing Role of Artificial Intelligence in Cyber Defense

 Cybercrime has been a major issue for several years now.
 Cybercriminals target cloud infrastructure, IoT, and other cyber assets at will.
 Coming days will see an increasing application of Artificial Intelligence to fight cybercrime and keep cyber networks secure.

 Artificial intelligence and machine learning are already applied to pick up subtle indicators of abnormal activities, detect online enemies in real time, and nip cyber threats in the bud.

 7. AI to Power Smarter Retail Recommendations

 The advancements in Artificial intelligence enable businesses and marketers to develop models that would recommend products based on not just the customer’s browsing history, but also the tone and sentiment.
-In 2019, companies will embrace AI-based solutions to offer their customers highly personalized shopping experiences.
+In future, companies will embrace AI-based solutions to offer their customers highly personalized shopping experiences.
 Such experiences would expand beyond e-commerce to brick and mortar stores as well, through digital interfaces.

 It is interesting times ahead for AI.
 Smart enterprises would do well to tag tech companies who keep themselves abreast with the latest developments in this red-hot emerging technology and develop solutions to apply it to roll out workable solutions.